h4cc/awesome-elixir/README.md

 * [ponos](https://github.com/klarna/ponos) - Ponos is an Erlang application that exposes a flexible load generator API.
 * [proper](https://github.com/manopapad/proper) - PropEr (PROPerty-based testing tool for ERlang) is a QuickCheck-inspired open-source property-based testing tool for Erlang.
 * [shouldi](https://github.com/batate/shouldi) - Elixir testing libraries with nested contexts, superior readability, and ease of use.
+* [tuco_tuco](https://github.com//stuart/tuco_tuco) - TucoTuco helps you test your web application by running a web browser and simulating user interaction with your application.
 * [white_bread](https://github.com/meadsteve/white-bread) - Story based BDD in Elixir using the gherkin syntax.

 ## Text and Numbers